4.2 Form and Content of Pro Forma Financial Information

 - Historical financial information of C.

-- Pro forma transaction accounting adjustments for the acquisition of C.
+- Transaction accounting adjustments reflecting the accounting for the acquisition of C.

 - A pro forma “as adjusted” column reflecting the pro forma results for the acquisition of C.